-Our Plan is consistent with the Commonwealth's Sustainable Development Principles in many ways, including: expanding housing opportunities for low and moderate income working island families and individuals that are compatible with the community's character and vision; developing and operating mixed use and clustered developments; ensuring the interest of future island residents through creating and sustain permanently affordable housing; developing conservation based affordable housing development that balances the need for development with land conservation; creating high performance building that is energy efficient and truly affordable not only to purchase but also to own and maintain; and locating homes and neighborhoods so that they are accessible to existing public transportation.
+Our CIP is consistent with the Commonwealth's Sustainable Development Principles in many ways, including: expanding housing opportunities for low and moderate income working island families and individuals that are compatible with the community's character and vision; developing and operating mixed use and clustered developments; ensuring the interest of future Island residents through creating and sustaining permanently affordable housing; developing conservation based affordable housing development that balances the need for development with land conservation; creating high performance buildings that are energy efficient and truly affordable not only to purchase but also to own and maintain; and locating homes and neighborhoods so that they are accessible to existing public transportation.
 All of this is done in partnership and collaboration with local municipalities and island-wide planning and non-profit organizations.

-We are confident in our ability to sell \$180,000 in Community Investment Tax Credits over the next 10 months, based on our experience working with individual and corporate donors who appreciate the value of our work and the opportunities for the Island offered by the Community Investment Tax Credits.
+We are confident in our ability to sell \$200,000 in Community Investment Tax Credits over the next year, based on our experience working with individual and corporate donors who appreciate the value of our work and the opportunities for the Island offered by the Community Investment Tax Credits.

-We look forward to meeting the needs of our Island community through implementation of this Plan.
+We look forward to meeting the needs of our Island community through implementation of this CIP.